 Click on the image to download it:

-Depending on the size of the star you require the template can be scaled up or down accordingly.
-It should be noted however, that the smaller you make it the more fiddly it will be to assemble.
+Depending on the size of the star you require, the templates can be scaled up or down accordingly.
+Note however, that the smaller the star the fiddlier it will become to assemble.

 Once you have printed off both templates A and B of the free 3d star of David templates you will first need to cut out both stars and the reinforcing ribs.